Rishi500/Rishi500/README.md

 Making fast and cool things on the web
 --------------------------------------

-* 🌍  I'm based in Bangalore
+* 🌍  I am a Full stack developer(SDE 2).
+I am skilled in MERN stack.
+* I like solving challenging problems.
+You can read tech blogs I have published [Medium Tech Blogs](medium.com/@rishi.jain_97888)
-* 🖥️  See my portfolio at [Web Skills Portfolio](http://crio.do/portfolio/rishi-jainnew500/ )
+* 🖥️  See my full stack portfolio projects at [Web Skills Portfolio](http://crio.do/portfolio/rishi-jainnew500/ )

 ### Skills